 Sensors of various sorts are utilized together to gather various kinds of information over fluctuating sizes of grounds.
 Sensors are fundamentally categorized into their logistical types.
 There are satellite sensors, Aerial sensors, and ground-based sensors.

 These sensors can be further categorized such as the ground sensors and can come in varying configurations.
 There are handheld ground sensors, there are vehicle-mounted ground sensors, such as the ones mounted to tractors and there are free-standing ground sensors that are typically mounted to posts and bigger trees.
-Ground-based sensors are commonly used for checking the nutrient levels, the moisture content in soil and the weather.
+Ground-based sensors are commonly used for checking the nutrient levels, the moisture content in the soil, and the weather.
 Using these many changes regarding the use of fertilizers and irrigation can be made to keep the yield high.

 The next category of sensors is Aerial sensors.
 Through the availability of drones, aerial sensors have become quite affordable and accessible.
 These aerial sensors can take high-resolution pictures of the land, as well as collect other sensor data cruising at low altitudes for longer periods of time over the crops.
 The data collected through these sensors can help with weed detection, estimating yield, and other detailed analyses such as measuring the soil salinity and the chlorophyll content.
 While they have become accessible and affordable, they are still rendered inoperable in strong winds and cloudy weather, which is a downside of their use.